 -Traffic can be brutal in the park.
 Plan extra time to balance out the traffic especially during the summer construction season.
 Check current road conditions and construction updates on the park website.

 -You also want to check and make sure that Going to the Sun is open and plowed.
-As of May 31, 2018, the road was still closed due to plowing.
 It can easily be the Fourth of July before Going to the Sun Road opens for visitors.

 -Bug Spray is your friend!